jgendron/GetCleanData/README.md

 The *library(data.table)* command is already included in the script so if you have the package loaded the script will activate the package.

-Again, thank you very much for your interest.

 #### 3) Information About the Dataset

 The source data was collected during an experiment utilizing 30 subjects.
 Here is a description of the data as noted by Reyes-Ortiz, Anguita, Ghio, and Oneto [2]:

 >The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-The [CodeBook.md](../blob/master/Codebook.md) contained in this repository and the file *features_info.txt* provide additional details about the data.
+The [CodeBook.md](../master/Codebook.md) contained in this repository and the file *features_info.txt* provide additional details about the data.

 Again, thank you for your interest in this analysis.
 I look forward to your comments and feedback.
 *Jay Gendron*